heringerp/oxiqle-tests/README.md

 oxigraph load -l db_chrY -f chrY.hprc-v1.0-pggb.gfa
 oxigraph load -l db_chr19 -f chr19.hprc-v1.0-pggb.gfa   # Be careful with this, as the resulting databases will be very large
 ```
-Please note that the files ar generated using the original pangenomes and not
+Please note that the files are generated using the original pangenomes and not
 the ones with replaced slashes.
 Also note that generating these databases
 takes a lot of time and disk space.